jhwang04/ZombieSurvival/CLASSLIST.md

   * generic "get" commands to query points and coins
   * "set" methods, both to set the amount of coins & points the player has, but also "add" methods to increment the amount.
   * uses the keyPressed and keyReleased events to take player input
+  * rotateImageByRadians(BufferedImage image) will return a new buffered image, that's been rotated by the given number of radians.